Reactive Chat application using ServiceStack and Fable in F#

 let [<Import("*","./../Imports/IndianChaat.dtos")>] dtos: IExports = jsNative

-file.
-And then just pull it in your code.
-Client library is also provided by Servicestck - (another good thing about framework).
-And it is having quite complete typed library for TypeScript.
+Convert index.d.ts from @servicestack\client to create a Servicestack Import file.
+And then just pull it into your code.
+The client library is also provided by Servicestack—another good thing about the framework.
+And it has quite a complete typed library for TypeScript.
 So, you use that just like that with Fable.

 What about dtos?

-command create js and definition files.
-And then using ts2fable convert to import file.
-Then pull it in your project.
-Seems little complicated but it is just few commands.
+You can generate TypeScript dtos using @servicestack\cli's command ts-ref <url> <filename - optional>.
+Then using tsc -d command create JS and definition files.
+And then using ts2fable convert to an import file.
+Then pull it into your project.
+It seems a little complicated, but it is just a few commands.

 type [<AllowNullLiteral>] OutputMessages =